picovico/apidocs/docs/videos/index.md

     }
     "assets": [{
         'music': {
-            "asset_id": <music_id> or None,
+            "id": <music_id>
-            "extras": {
             "url": <music_url>,
             "title": "", //Only if available, check "asset_id" "artist": "", //Only if available
             "duration": "" //Only if available
-            }
         },
         "frames": [{
             "name": "image" //can be text